 You must meet the eligibility criteria for all aid; if your eligibility changes, you may have to repay previously received grants and/or loans.
-The Department of Education has prepared an excellent website, Student Aid on the Web that describes the types of aid programs and offers many helpful tools.
+The Department of Education has prepared an excellent website, Federal Student Aid that describes the types of aid programs and offers many helpful tools.
 Be sure to visit the site!
 Please note that of the programs described, our school participates in the following: